sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 UPGRADE FROM 3.x to 3.x
 =======================

+### 'icon' option

+We used multiple icon option with different format:
+- `<i class="fa fa-plus"></i>`
+- `fa fa-plus`
+- `fa-plus`
+- `plus`

+The last two format are now deprecated.
+Since we've fixed the deprecation in the code, if you've overriden some template, be sure to always render the icons with the new `parse_icon` filter.

 ### `Sonata\AdminBundle\Form\FormMapper`

 Deprecated passing `collection` as argument 2 for `FormMapper::add()` method.
 You MUST pass